ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 He held me tight.
 We wrestled, each striving for dominance,
 At times I gained, at times he did.
-The devil's child is really strong,
+The devil's son is really strong,
 But, in the end,
 At a certain moment, I unleashed my power,
 All of my power,
-to lift the devil's child upon my shoulders,
+to lift the devil's son upon my shoulders,
 Knocking him hard upon the mountain rocks,
 With a deafening sound of crash.

-I killed the devil's child,
+I killed the devil's son,
 And kicked him into Hell,
 The surrounding returned into silence.